Welcome from the Clinical Education Program

 Presently, in the standard JD program, we offer the Legal Aid Clinic at the Union Rescue Mission on Skid Row in Los Angeles, the Ninth Circuit Appellate Advocacy Clinic, the Community Justice Clinic, the Restoration & Justice Clinic, the Faith and Family Mediation Clinic, and the Low Income Taxpayer Clinic.
-In collaboration with the Straus Institute, we offer the Fair Employment & Housing Mediation Clinic and the Mediation Clinic.
+The Palmer Center for Entrepreneurship and the Law offers a Startup Law Clinic, and the Straus Institute offers a Mediation Clinic.
 We are constantly planning new clinics and programs to diversify our practices and to afford greater opportunities to students.

 We are increasing experiential learning through practicums that offer intense, specialized work in unique environments.
 We partner with agencies and organizations to provide intense practice in dynamics areas of practice.
 In the Veterans Law Practicum courses in Ventura and Los Angeles counties students work with public defenders and public interest lawyers to serve veterans with critical legal needs.
 Throughout Los Angeles, students work in Immigration, Health Law, and Employment Law practicums to develop professionals and to advance access to justice.